emilydowdle/curriculum/source/projects/enigma.markdown

 * Swap some encrypted messages with a classmate and see if each other can decrypt them correctly
 * Start experimenting with the cracking functionality

+## Extensions

+### 1. Crack two styles of enemy messages

+Not all enemy messages conclude with "..end.."
+Some messages start with "Attention!"
+Enhance your code cracking machine to decrypt either message style.

 ## Evaluation Rubric

 The project will be assessed with the following rubric: